tlentali/.emacs.d/README.md

 # 🚀 Get inspired

-This Emacs configuration is made possible thanks to a lot of wise people (see a few in the [source](#source) section).
+This Emacs configuration is made possible thanks to a lot of wise people (see a few in the [Source](#source) section).
 This repo, on top of being a documented configuration for my future self, aims to inspire you through some amazing features delivered by Emacs.
-I advise people not to use this configuration directly.
-Not because I don't like you to have my configuration.
-Some of my settings are host-specific and/or depend on path variables, Emacs Lisp files I did not add to the GitHub repository, or external tools.

-You should only adopt Emacs Lisp code you need and understand, to avoid [Emacs bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy).

 Please feel free to look up certain tricks and functions and add it to your configuration.

+PS : to avoid [Emacs bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy), you should only adopt Emacs Lisp code you need and understand.

 # 🔥 Features